 Each proposed objective requires an evaluation component to assess its progression and ensure its completion.
 Also, include the evaluation activities in the work plan.

 Describe the proposed plan to evaluate both outcomes and processes.

-Outcome evaluation relates to the results identified in the objectives, and process evaluation relates to the work plan and activities of the project.
+process evaluation relates to the work plan and activities of the project.